Pirates of Colonial Times

 If you need illustrations of pirates, galleons, horrendous deeds, and gallant heroes, this is a place to get them.

 Archaeologists have recovered many artifacts, including a number of medical instruments.
 These artifacts, combined with historical records, paint a picture of a pirate captain who tried to keep his crew in fighting shape.

 Captain James Hook is the main antagonist of the Peter Pan Disney franchise.
 The captain of a crew of pirates, Captain Hook has long since abandoned sailing the high seas in favor of having revenge on Peter Pan for ruining his life (Peter having cut off Hook’s left hand and fed it to the Crocodile, considering it, by Mr. Smee, a “childish prank”).
-Free Kindle edition of Peter Pan.

 Captain William Kidd

 This site aims to tell the fantastic story surrounding the life and times of the infamous Captain Kidd.